-10 Cheap Ways to Add Curb Appeal to Your Home
+10 Ways to Boost Curb Appeal and Sell Your Home in a Hurry

 An overgrown lawn is the equivalent of a bad haircut.
 One of the cheapest but most critical home improvement fixes involves cleaning up the lawn.
 Cut the grass, clean paths and walkways, clear away the clutter, and trim the bushes.
 The sweet summer scent of freshly cut grass is a bonus, especially if you're trying to sell the house.
 For many buyers, it's a sign that your house is well cared for.